 She went on to say, “men simply don't realize the emotional impact and stress they put on a family when they ignore their personal health.
 Children lose fathers, while partners lose the emotional support of a life mate.”
 She went on to note that the loss of a partner can often create a significant financial burden, not only from the loss of income but also the comfort of sharing the burden of managing family affairs and assets.

 The risks in avoiding doctor visits

-Just recently, Brian, a member of our church group, was complaining about ongoing ear pain.
+A member of our church group was complaining about ongoing ear pain.
 Several of us suggested that a visit to an MD might be in order.
-Brian politely agreed but never followed up and when pressed said, “I do not like to meet guys with needles and sharp scalpels.”
+He politely agreed but never followed up and when pressed said, “I do not like to meet guys with needles and sharp scalpels.”

 Thinking it's the "good cancer"

 I often run into men attending our local prostate cancer support group meetings who have been diagnosed with prostate cancer, but for reasons known only to them, choose to ignore the situation.
 While a number of these men initially refuse to be treated due to concerns over erections, others see no need for ongoing monitoring program such as active surveillance or watchful waiting.

 The reasons given are often based on a belief that ignoring prostate cancer is ok since it is the good cancer men live with and then die from something else.
 Not surprising when we see these men back in our meetings a few years later when they are fighting an advanced stage of the disease.

 While my initial reaction was always to be proactive in encouraging men to be engaged in their health, I now question the value of offering suggestions unless asked.
 The best approach so far appears to be to simply provide information about the disease, lay out the possible outcomes of various actions, and then stop talking.
 Often it is that silent period when a lot of thinking and reconsidering occurs.